xoofx/xoofx.github.io/_posts/2015-10-08-stackalloc-for-class-with-roslyn-and-coreclr.md

 This information is later used in [GCHeap::Promote and GCHeap::Relocate, in order to skip reference that are allocated on the stack when performing a Garbabe Collect cycle](https://github.com/xoofx/coreclr/commit/1a73dcb9b1ca5b6a6857ba7c99cca9287a2ffb64)

-I'm also making sure that when the class is allocated on the stack, we are allocating the space for the `ObjHeader`, and setting the flag allocate on stack in this `ObjHeader`.
+I'm also making sure that when the class is allocated on the stack, we are allocating the space for the `ObjHeader`, and setting the flag allocate on stack in this `ObjHeader`, again all of this is done just once per stackalloc call site in the prolog of the method.

 Then there are a couple of commits to make [object.Validate()](https://github.com/xoofx/coreclr/commit/9b06c90e7895b088a33e4f195a990bb364041b7b) working.
 Lots of these checks are done in debug mode, but we still don't want to crash here.
-I have made the choice to almost bypass everything, but their could be additional checks for an object allocated on the stack...
+I have made the choice to almost bypass everything, but their could be relevant checks to keep, or even additional checks for an object allocated on the stack...

 > Note about the `ObjHeader`:
 > If I had to rebuild an `ObjHeader` and had an opportunity to create a new language, I would completely remove support for `lock(object)` in the language, as these things can be done with dedicated mutex objects.
 The fact is that the `ObjHeader` can generates a shadow object called the `syncblk` that will contains the `hashcode` (if it was requested by a method), the monitor on the object, some stuff related to COM...etc.
 While I don't mind to have metadatas associated to object instance, having a cluttered `ObjHeader` that is basically encoding a pointer to this `syncblk` is restricting some interesting optims for the GC (for example, when I implemented a basic Immix GC, I used the `ObjHeader` to store the size of the object in order to quickly scan them without having to go through the `MethodTable` for example)